abhaygl/my-portfolio/final-project-part-one.md

 |DC Bicycle Infrastructure|[link](https://drive.google.com/file/d/1y5LWmp3fRKEX-UNYMVJdEcs-MoROqkSU/view?usp=sharing)|Dataset covering details of existing bike infrastructure in Washington DC|

 # Method and medium
 I plan to be using Shorthand and Tableau for the presentation of my data.
-I want to use tableau in order to analyze the data and create a dashboard with my chosen visuals.
-I will then use shorthand in order to display these visuals.
+I want to use Tableau in order to analyze the data and create a dashboard with my chosen visuals.
+I will then use Shorthand in order to display these visuals.
 I want to use Shorthand as my I plan to create a scrolling website that clearly telly a story in three parts.